piemonte/Poly/README.md

 }
 ```

-The API allow private object loading but those endpoints need to be added.
-Auth support is available via the `authToken` property.
+The API also provides private object loading but additional endpoints may need to be added.
+Auth support is setup and available via the `authToken` property.

 ## Documentation